Ronald Kiandee

 Ronald Kiandee (born 10 January 1961) is a Malaysian politician.
-A member of the Malaysian United Indigenous Party (BERSATU) and its Vice President since August 2020 and 2nd State Chairman of Sabah since December 2022, he has served as the Member of Parliament (MP) for Beluran since November 1999.
-He served as Minister of Agriculture and Food Industries in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin from March 2020 to the collapse of the PN administration in August 2021.
+A suspended member of the Malaysian United Indigenous Party (BERSATU) and its former Vice President from August 2020 until 2026 and 2nd State Chairman of Bersatu Sabah since December 2022, he has served as the Member of Parliament (MP) for Beluran since November 1999.

+Kiandee served as Minister of Agriculture and Food Industries in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin from March 2020 to the collapse of the PN administration in August 2021.
 He was reappointed to the same post for a second term in the Barisan Nasional (BN) administration under former Prime Minister Ismail Sabri Yaakob from August 2021 until the dissolution of the BN government in November 2022, when BN lost its reelection campaign in the 2022 general election.

 Prior to serving in the Cabinet, Kiandee was the Chairman of the Public Accounts Committee (PAC) in the Pakatan Harapan (PH) administration from 2018 to 2019 and Deputy Speaker of the Dewan Rakyat I in the BN administration from 2008 to 2018.
-He is presently the sole MP of the Malaysian United Indigenous Party of Sabah (Sabah BERSATU) and one of the only two non-Muslim (Christian) MPs and East Malaysian MPs of PN alongside Ali Biju.
+He is presently the sole MP of the Malaysian United Indigenous Party of Sabah (Sabah BERSATU) and one of the only two MPs in PN who are non-Muslim (Christian) and hailing from East Malaysia, alongside Ali Biju.